 Reliability Test

-Real test: Build a Trello-style task management board.
+Real test: build a Trello-style task management board.

 For one-shot tasks, Agent Zero edges ahead.